 IAM roles and groups

-There are three primitive IAM roles:
+There are three basic IAM roles:

 Owner Only a restricted group of trusted people in a facility or on a project should have project owner-level privileges, such as members of the IT Department, systems administrators, or production managers.
 Project owners can change everything from billing accounts to access levels for any other user, so this role should be assigned with extreme care.